justanotherlad/Wolfram-Research-Diary/Day15.md

 > - Had an overview of the paper [Basic Linear Algebra Operations in SLI Arithmetic](Basic_Linear_Algebra_Operations_in_SLI_Arithmetic.pdf) by Turner and Lozier

 &nbsp;
-> - [x] Implemented all the Ordinary Level-Index Algorithms from the research papers.
+> - [x] Implemented all the Ordinary Level-Index Arithmetic algorithms from the research papers.
 Add,Sub,Mul,Div,Log,Exp and Pow seem to work now.